Updated: 15th December 2016

 - Site structure

-This is not an exhaustive list, but it does give an indication of how much work is necessary in order to optimize a site.
+This is not an exhaustive list, but it does give an indication of how much work is necessary in order to optimise a site.

 Search Engine Marketing